Augmentative and Alternative Communication

 Supports learning through visual demonstrations

-Can be used in combination with other aids
+Can be used in combination with other aids - Augmentative and alternative communication devices (AAC)

 These are special technical devices that supplement or replace communication.
 They are often individually programmed and tailored to the child's needs.